fragaria/address-formatter/README.md

-This library can format almost anything that comes out of Open Street Maps' [Nominatim API](https://wiki.openstreetmap.org/wiki/Nominatim) in `address` field.
+This library can format almost anything that comes out of Open Street Maps' [Nominatim API](https://wiki.openstreetmap.org/wiki/Nominatim) in the `address` field.
 Other compatible sources of data such as [Photon](https://photon.komoot.de/) might be used as well.

 It can automatically detect the country's